You can typically model a bond contract as an instrument of type ComplexBond in LUSID. See all supported instruments.

 Mastering an instrument

-There are numerous methods you can use to master an instrument of type ComplexBond
+There are numerous tools you can use to master an instrument of type ComplexBond in the LUSID Security Master.

-Some fields are common to all types of instrument, such as an intuitive name
+Some fields are common to all types of instrument, such as an intuitive name, the requirement to specify a set of identifiers, and the facility to store extra information as properties.

-.
-For more information on these fields, select ComplexBond from the definition dropdown in the API documentation:
+Fields in the economic definition object are specific to ComplexBond.
+For more information on these fields, examine the ComplexBond schema or alternatively select ComplexBond from the definition dropdown in the UpsertInstruments API reference:

 Understanding the economic definition of a complex bond

-object is highly dependent on the type of bond you want to master.
-Consider the following call to the UpsertInstruments API; note this is actually a no-op request since the schedules
+The composition of the definition object is highly dependent on the type of bond you want to master.
+Consider the following call to the UpsertInstruments API; note this is actually a no-op request since the schedules array must be populated:

 curl -X POST "https://<your-domain>.lusid.com/api/api/instruments?scope=mycustominstrscope"